Minimalist Spaces: How to Create Calm, Cozy, and Beautiful Living Rooms Without Clutter

 Living room texture layering works best when materials contrast gently.
 Think of a soft woven rug paired with natural wood furniture, or linen upholstery combined with smooth ceramic or stone surfaces.
 These combinations create richness without overwhelming the space.

 When choosing textures, focus on quality rather than quantity.
-A single high-quality rug or throw will have more impact than multiple decorative accessories competing for attention.
+A single well-chosen rug, throw, or linen cushion can have more impact than several decorative accessories competing for attention.

 Warm Lighting: The Key to Cozy Minimalist Spaces